 Why Do People Enroll in Medicare Part C?

-Some people find Medicare Advantage plans to be more convenient and affordable than Original Medicare.
+Some people find Medicare Advantage plans to be more convenient, and the premiums in some cases more affordable, than Original Medicare.
 Your maximum out-of-pocket costs on all Part C plans are limited to no more than $6,700 per year.
 Many plans offer an even lower annual out-of-pocket maximum.

 Medicare Advantage plans can also choose to provide additional benefits that are not offered by Parts A & B. You can bundle important benefits such as hearing aids and prescription drug coverage into your Part C plan.

 Once you sign up for Part C, your billing and care may be consolidated.
 You can typically access all your medical services with just one card, choose a primary care physician, and pay for different treatments with a single bill.

 Part C plans may define their own premiums, deductibles, copayments, and physician referral systems.
 Your plan must cover all Original Medicare services and may offer additional benefits.

 Medicare Part C has gained popularity over the past 10 years.
 According to the Kaiser Family Foundation, about 31% of Medicare beneficiaries are enrolled in Medicare Advantage.

 If you are enrolled in Original Medicare and live within a Part C plan’s service area, then you are eligible to enroll in that plan.

 In most cases, you are eligible for Original Medicare if:

 - You are 65 years old (or older); and